devowhippit/devonhirth.com/src/portfolio/daisy-debt/index.md

 * Myself.
 A user interface UI designer and full-stack engineer

 Nathan bootstrapped a Ruby on Rails application with a step-by-step form where users can input details about a debt collection harassment and generate a debt verification letter from templated legal language.
 Together, we refined the design and basic features of the user interface and, with advice from Linda, finalized the text in the letter template to ensure its legal standing.
-Finally, we created an API request to the direct mailing service, [Lob.com](https://lob.com), to mail letters created by the form to a specified debt collection agency.
+Finally, we created an API request to the direct mailing service, <a href="https://lob.com" target="_blank" rel="noopener nofollow noreferrer">Lob.com</a>, to mail letters created by the form to a specified debt collection agency.
 It was with this prototype of Daisy Debt that we would conduct usability testing sessions moderated by Marianne.

 The prototype included 9 steps.